 Washington County can accommodate large volunteer groups.
 This is great for scout troops, company volunteer days, volunteer organizations and more.

-If your company or organization is interested in a private group volunteer event for ~10+ people, fill out this form and send to the Park Division's Natural Resources Coordinator at email@example.com.
+If your company or organization is interested in a private group volunteer event for ~10+ people for seed collecting in September, October, fill out this form and send to the Park Division's Natural Resources Coordinator at firstname.lastname@example.org.

 Washington County Parks regularly receives requests for Eagle Scout/Silver Award volunteer projects, where a scout has identified a project to solve a problem/need in the parks.
 Below is a list of current potential projects, we also encourage scouts to present their own ideas: